developer-friendly/blog/docs/posts/2024/0006-gettings-started-with-gitops-and-fluxcd.md

 links:
   - ./posts/2024/0003-kubernetes-the-hard-way.md
   - ./posts/2024/0005-install-k3s-on-ubuntu22.md
-social:
-  cards_layout_options:
-    description: >-
-      Explore the fundamentals of GitOps & FluxCD with a practical real-world example & automate Kubernetes deployments and delivery pipeline.
 image: assets/images/social/2024/04/06/gitops-demystified-introduction-to-fluxcd-for-kubernetes.png
 ---

-# Getting Started with GitOps and FluxCD
+# GitOps Demystified: Introduction to FluxCD for Kubernetes

 Learn how to leverage your Git repository, the GitOps style, to manage your Kubernetes cluster with FluxCD.
 Enhance your delivery and reduce deployment